At A Glance

 Socio-economic conditions in Gaza, which is subject to the most severe Israeli restrictions, have deteriorated particularly sharply and the population is increasingly reliant on food aid.

-At the end of 2008, Israel launched a major operation in Gaza with the declared aim of stopping Hamas militants from firing rockets into the Jewish state.
-The offensive, the biggest in four decades, killed hundreds including many civilians.
+Since the end of 2008, Israel has launched three major operations in Gaza with the declared aim of stopping Hamas militants from firing rockets into the Jewish state.
+The most recent began in July 2014.

 Today's tensions between the Israelis and the Palestinians and their Arab neighbours date back to the early 20th century when Jews began migrating in significant numbers to Palestine, then under Ottoman Turkish rule.